Keywords are single words or phrases that determine who your ad will be served to.

-- ”), and other Yandex.Direct operators are allowed.
+-”, and other Yandex.Direct operators are allowed in keywords.
 Decimal points are allowed in decimal numbers.
 Letter case and word order are not important.

 The maximum keyword length is 4096 characters (including negative keywords, spaces, and Yandex.Direct operators).
 The number of keywords per group cannot exceed 200.
 Each keyword can contain a maximum of 7 words.

 - Overlapping and duplicate keywords